Floorp-Projects/Floorp/mobile/android/docs/uitelemetry.rst

   Sent when a user has accepted the data notification policy.
 Can be ``false`` instead of ``true`` if an error occurs.

+``pwa.1``
+  When the user interacts with a Progressive Web Application

 ``sanitize.1``
   Sent when the user chooses to clear private data.